 Note: The figure shows the additional response (δ_0^h) of the S&P 500, the excessive bond premium, and the two and ten-year term premium to a contractionary monetary policy shock during a period of elevated supply chain pressure, relative to an average period.
-The light grey shaded areas indicate 1.65 standard deviation confidence intervals and the dark grey shaded areas indicate 1 standard deviation confidence intervals standard errors.
+The light grey shaded areas indicate 1.65 standard deviation confidence intervals and the dark grey shaded areas indicate 1 standard deviation confidence intervals constructed from Newey-West standard errors.

 The bottom panels of Figure 5 show that the responses of Treasury term premia to a contractionary monetary policy shock also vary with the state of supply chain conditions.
-The two and ten-year term premia increase following a monetary tightening, but more so when the shock occurs during tight supply chain conditions.
+The two and ten-year premia increase following a monetary tightening, but more so when the shock occurs during tight supply chain conditions.
 As Figure 6 shows, the difference for the two-year is only statistically significant between two and six months following the shock.
-The difference of the ten-year term premia is significant between twenty and twenty-eight months after the shock, but it remains persistently elevated for up to three years after the shock.
-Appendix Figure A.2 repeats this exercise for the one- and five-year
+The difference of the ten-year term premia is significant between twenty and twenty-eight months after the shock, but it remains persistently elevated for up to three years after the shock.17 As term premia represent the extra return that investors require to take on the risk associated with a longer term maturity, their greater responsiveness offers additional evidence that borrowing costs become more sensitive to monetary policy when supply chains are disrupted.